mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/Operations/Restore/index.md

 }
 ```

-2. Then run the following dcos cli command for running the restore plan.
+2. Run the following dcos cli command for running the restore plan.

 ```shell
 {